 Conduct surveys and use reporting software to learn more about your customers.

 You’ll learn a whole lot about them once you start effectively managing SEM.
-Reporting in AdWords together with Google Analytics helps you understand who customers are and who they aren’t.
+Reporting in Ads together with Google Analytics helps you understand who customers are and who they aren’t.

 More importantly, find out which ones are more likely to convert and spend more money.
 A successful SEM campaign will lower acquisition costs while increasing the average lifetime customer value.